ThinkersPark/GettingCleaningDataProject/CodeBook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 - Second, independent tidy data set: "newdataextract", is created from the earlier data extract by replacing original variables "activityname" and "subjectid", with a variable "actsub" that concatenates activity name and subject id Into a unique identifier.
-- The script again applies "split & apply" technique to the new identifier variable "actsub", with function colMeans applied for all remaining //(feature//) variables to obtain feature averages.
+- The script again applies "split & apply" technique to the new identifier variable "actsub", with function colMeans applied for all remaining (feature) variables to obtain feature averages.
 - The script performs additional formatting steps to ensure data is tidy, in particular:
-  (i) Transposing rows and columns, so that activity/ subject identifiers are rows, and feature averages are columns, (ii) Updating column names with a prefix "Avg" to reflect that the variables are feature averages //(not individual feature measurements//).
+  (i) Transposing rows and columns, so that activity/ subject identifiers are rows, and feature averages are columns, (ii) Updating column names with a prefix "Avg" to reflect that the variables are feature averages (not individual feature measurements).

 ========================================